Adult Blood Lead Epidemiology and Surveillance (ABLES)

 Lead is a toxic metal that is also used in burning fossil fuels.
 It can be combined with other metals to produce alloys.
 Lead and lead alloys are often used to make batteries, ammunition, and other metal products.
 Years ago, lead was also used regularly in paint, ceramics, caulk, and pipe solder among other things.
 Because of its potential health problems, the amount of lead used in these products today has lessened or has been removed.

-Over 90 percent of U.S. adults with elevated blood lead levels are exposed occupationally.
+Over 90 percent of U.S. adults with elevated BLLs are exposed occupationally.
 Adults exposed to lead can experience anemia, nervous system dysfunction, kidney problems, hypertension, decreased fertility, and increased miscarriages.
 Workers can bring lead home from their workplace, and unknowingly expose their families.
-It is estimated nationally that two to three percent of children with blood lead levels of greater than or equal to 10 µg /dL were exposed by lead brought home from work.
-Children exposed to low levels of lead may exhibit symptoms of neurologic damage, including learning disabilities and short attention spans.
-Children who come in contact with lead-exposed workers should be targeted for blood lead screening.
+Children and other household members who come in contact with lead-exposed workers should be targeted for blood lead screening.